projectdiscovery/nuclei/v2/pkg/js/devtools/README.md

 [jsdocgen](./jsdocgen/README.md) is LLM (OpenAI) based dev tool it takes generated javascript files and annotes them with jsdoc comments using predefined prompt

+### scrapefuncs

+[scrapefuncs](./scrapefuncs/README.md) is a tool to scrapes all helper functions exposed in javascript with help of go/ast and generates a js file with jsdoc comments using LLM (OpenAI)

 ### Generating API Reference (aka static site using javascript files using jsdoc)